jawordpressorg/plugin-handbook/plugins/wordpress-org/take-over-an-existing-plugin.md

 ### 6\.
 Wait Patiently

-We give the original developer 7-14 days to reply to our inquiry.
+We give the original developer 30 days (1 month) to reply to our inquiry.
 Should they reply and deny the request, we will honour their decision and ask you to convert the plugin into a forked version.
 We do our best to respect them as much as we respect you as a developer, and honor their wishes with their work.

 If they approve it, we will assist in transitioning the plugin to your account.

-If they don’t reply, and you’ve made it this far, we will transfer the plugin to you.
+If they don’t reply, and you’ve made it this far, we will likely transfer the plugin to you.

 ### 7\.
 Update the Plugin